-UMHB has approximately sixty-five chartered student organizations, including religious and cultural organizations, academic and honor societies, leadership and service clubs, and sport and spirit clubs.
-All organizations seeking recognition must be approved by the Student Government Association and ultimately the President of Mary Hardin-Baylor.
-It is the policy of the University not to grant official recognition to any organization which promotes goals or purposes inconsistent with the goals and purposes of the University.
+UMHB has approximately 70 chartered student organizations, including, special interest, community service, honor societies, academic, religious, leadership, service, and athletic/spirit groups.

 Faculty and staff serve as advisors and represent UMHB in all planned activities involving the organization or their members.
 The staff of Student Organizations provides support and other needed services to student organizations, their leaders, advisors, and members.